-The BS-degree requirements are modified for admitted students such that EE Electives D and E or CpE Electives B and C will be satisfied by sixcredit-hours of 5000-level or above ECE coursework.
+The BS-degree requirements are modified for admitted students such that EE Electives D and E or CpE Electives B and C will be satisfied by six-credit-hours of 5000-level or above ECE coursework.
 To be eligible for the accelerated BS/MS ECE program, an EE or CpE undergraduate must be at or beyond the junior level with a minimum of 60 credit hours and must have completed 18 credit hours of EE and/or CpE courses at Missouri S&T with at least a 3.50 GPA in the ECE courses.
 To be admitted, the student must complete the program application and must have the recommendation of an ECE faculty member who agrees to serve as the graduate thesis advisor.
 No other MS degree requirements are changed.
 The MS degree must be for the thesis option.
 The program may be combined with existing honors research and emphasis area options.
 Admitted students will have both undergraduate and graduate records in the Registrar's Office.

 The Accelerated program application must be completed within one semester after the shared-credit courses are completed.
 Courses taken for shared credit will be identified on the application form and on Graduate Form 1, which is submitted after the student enters the graduate program.
 The six hours of shared-credit coursework will be taken as undergraduate credit, must be approved by the academic advisor, and may not be undergraduate research, special problems, or transfer courses (a co-listed course can only apply for these undergraduate requirements if it is under an EE or CpE registration.
 Note that the choice of EE or CpE registration may affect how a course can apply within an MS program.)
 An additional six credit hours of coursework for graduate credit (beyond the shared BS/MS credits) can be taken while in the undergraduate program by applying for dual undergraduate/graduate enrollment.
 Taking additional courses for graduate credit will require formal application to the graduate program.
-Acceptance to the MS degree program from the Accelerated program, the student must maintain good standing within the undergraduate EE or CpE program and must maintain continuous enrollment at Missouri S&T. If the student exits the program before completion of the MS degree requirements in the event of future readmission.
+Acceptance to the MS degree program from the Accelerated program, the student must maintain good standing within the undergraduate EE or CpE program and must maintain continuous enrollment at Missouri S&T. If the student exits the program before completion of the MS degree requirements or fails to maintain continuous enrollment at Missouri S&T, the shared-credit courses may not apply toward graduate requirements in the event of future readmission.